Los Angeles Brain Injury Lawyer

 • Skull fractures, where the skull has split or crushed, which exposes the brain to infection

 • Coup-Contrecoup injury, a bruise to the brain tissue.
-This typically occurs from vehicular crashes when the head is propelled forward and accelerated, then moved back in deceleration.
+This typically occurs in vehicular crashes when the head is propelled forward and accelerated, then moved back in deceleration.

 • Lacerations, tears in the brain tissue